ronin-rb/ronin/man/ronin-encode.1.md

 : uuencodes the data.

 `-R`, `--ruby`
-: Encodes the data as a Ruby String.
+: Encodes the data as a Ruby string.

 `-x`, `--xml`
 : XML encodes the data.